Non-Resident Senior Fellow, Brookings Institution

 Co-author, Paved with Good Intentions: The NGO Experience in North Korea

-Gordon Flake was appointed Executive Director of the Mike and Maureen Mansfield Foundation in February 1999.
+Gordon Flake is Chief Executive Officer of the Perth USAsia Center, The University of Western Australia.
+From February 1999 to December 2013, he was Executive Director of the Mike and Maureen Mansfield Foundation.
 Prior to joining the Mansfield Foundation, he was a Senior Fellow and Associate Director of the Program on Conflict Resolution at The Atlantic Council of the United States.
 Before moving to The Atlantic Council, he served as Director for Research and Academic Affairs at the Korea Economic Institute of America.
-Mr. Flake is a regular contributor on Korea issues in the U.S. and Asian press, and he has traveled to North Korea on six occasions.
+Mr. Flake is a regular contributor on Korea issues in the U.S. and Asian press, and has traveled to North Korea on six occasions.
 He is co-editor of two books; Understanding New Political Realities in Seoul (2008) and Paved with Good Intentions: The NGO Experience in North Korea (2003), which examines the impact of NGOs and UN humanitarian relief efforts in North Korea after 1995.

 Author, Kim II-Song's North Korea